• Skip to primary navigation

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.

-I went to the market for apricots this last Tuesday.
-And instead of coming home with a bagful of apricots, I returned with a big basket of Concord grapes.
+I went to the market for apricots last Tuesday, and instead of coming home with a bagful of apricots as I'd planned, I returned with a big basket of Concord grapes.
 It wasn't that I forgot about the apricots, but rather I think I missed the season.
 Baskets of Concord grapes were tucked away in the corner of just about every market stall selling fruit.

 A bunch of Concord grapes